Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/7-system-design-example-ssit-device.rst

 3. Provide a name for your exported file (or use the default provided) and choose the location.
 Click **Next**.

    A warning message appears if a hardware module has already been exported.
-Click **Yes** to overwrite the existing XSA file, if the overwrite message is displayed.
+You may choose to pick a different name for this design or click **Yes** to overwrite the existing XSA file, if the overwrite message is displayed.

 4. Click **Finish**.